Iron Bowl: History

 Also during 1947, the Alabama House of Representatives passed a resolution encouraging both universities to "make possible the inauguration of a full athletic program between the two schools".
 But the resolution did not have the effect of law, the schools still could not agree, the Legislature threatened to withhold state funding.
 In April 1948, Alabama president John Gallalee and Auburn president Ralph B. Draughon met and agreed to renew the series in 1948 and for the following 1949 season.

+Legendary Alabama head coach Paul "The Bear" Bryant.

 It was agreed that the games would be played as a neutral site series in Birmingham.
 Legion Field held 47,000 fans in 1948, dwarfing both Tuscaloosa's Denny Stadium (31,000) and Auburn Stadium (15,000; expanded to 21,500 and renamed Cliff Hare Stadium in 1949).
-Also, it is believed Alabama refused to travel to Auburn, citing poor roads and the small size of Hare Stadium.
+Also, it is believed Alabama refused to travel to Auburn, citing poor roads and the small size of Auburn Stadium.
 Alabama was joined in this sentiment by the Tennessee Volunteers (who refused to play in Auburn until 1974) and Georgia Tech Yellow Jackets (who did not travel to Auburn from 1900 to 1970).
 Auburn played its last home game at Legion Field, outside of the Iron Bowl, in 1978 against Tennessee.